Written and Directed by Lulu Wang | 100 min | Netflix

 Billi (Awkwafina) is close with her grandmother, Nai Nai (Shuzhen Zhao), even though they live a planet apart—Billi and her parents emigrated to America and she lives in New York, while Nai Nai lives in the Chinese city, Changchun.
-When Nai Nai goes into the hospital for some tests, the doctor tells Nai Nai’s sister that Nai Nai has lung cancer, but the sister chooses not to tell her.
-The whole family hears the news and agrees to keep the secret from the matriarch.
-It’s China, and they believe it’s the fear of death, as much as the disease, that kills you.
-The family also feels a duty to carry the burden of this secret to allow Nai Nai as much happiness as she can have in her final months.
+When Nai Nai goes into the hospital for tests, the doctor tells Nai Nai’s sister that Nai Nai has lung cancer, but the sister chooses not to tell her.
+The whole family hears the news and agrees to keep the secret from its matriarch.
+This is China, where apparently they believe it’s the fear of death, as much as the disease, that kills you.
+The family also feels a duty to carry the burden of this secret to allow Nai Nai as much happiness as she can have in what may be her final months.
 That includes orchestrating a wedding between Billi’s cousin (Han Chen) and his new girlfriend (Aoi Mizuhara) in order to have an excuse to bring the family together.

 What seems like a farcical premise is more than justified through a terrific script, while allowing Wang to explore both the functional and dysfunctional ways Chinese families maintain tradition and construct expectation and obligation.
 The lie is enormous, but the film shows again and again how we all omit certain aspects of the truth in order to cushion the lives of the ones we love.